-- 5.11 The Stroud Sustainable Transport Strategy (STS) (November 2019) prepared by AECOM, identifies three main movement corridors where integrated packages of initiatives can be delivered, which can "showcase multimodal use with a focus on sustainable travel modes."
-The Site at Whitminster is well placed to support this approach being located at the central 'Hub' of the 'Movement Corridors' as can be seen opposite. - 5.12 Development of the Site will enable people to access services and facilities elsewhere along the movement corridors.
-The location is where there is the best chance to obtain improvements to community infrastructure, services and facilities and bring about coordinated improvements to accessibility, connectivity and public transport as a direct result of development. - 5.13 The Site is in relatively close proximity to the main settlements of Stroud, Stonehouse and Cam/Dursley which will provide residents with a choice of sustainable travel modes to connect to the key centres in the District with ease. - 5.14 Public transport in Whitminster is currently modest however substantial improvements will take place associated with committed development at Great Oldbury, West of Stonehouse.
-This will provide an additional half hourly bus service from Whitminster to Stonehouse and Stroud to the east and Gloucester to the north
+4 11 The Stroud Sustainable Transport Strategy (November 2019) prepared by AECOM, identifies three main movement corridors where integrated packages of initiatives can be delivered, which can "showcase multimodal use with a focus on sustainable travel modes".
+The Site at Whitminster is well placed to support this approach being located at the central 'Hub' of the 'Movement Corridors'.
+Development of the Site will enable people to access services and facilities elsewhere along the movement corridors.
+The location is where there is the best chance to obtain improvements to community infrastructure, services and facilities and bring about coordinated improvements to accessibility, connectivity and public transport as a direct result of development.
+The Site is in relatively close proximity to the main settlements of Stroud, Stonehouse and Cam/ Dursley which will provide residents with a choice of sustainable travel modes to connect to the key centres in the District with ease.